|

 The

-Haida Gwaii Abalone Stewards (HGAbS) are represented by this northern
+Haida Gwaii Marine Stewardship Group is represented by this northern

 abalone design by Old Massett artist Frank Williams.
 The design